shehza-d/teaching-web-at-SMIT-B11/01.Know-your-why/README.md

 - Change your mindset of "No one else but I'm responsible for my failures"
 - Why organization like saylani though of teaching IT?
 - What's the mission of Hazrat Molana Bashir farooqi?
+- Why learn to code while ChatGPT can code?

 ### Trust in God and pray